rti2/ED/README.md

 https port: 443, 8443, 2053, 2096, 2087, 2083
 ```

-if you deploy in cloudflare pages, https port is not supported.
+if you deploy in Cloudflare pages, https port is not supported.
 Simply add multiple ports node drictly use subscribe link, subscribe content will return all Cloudflare supported ports.

-## Usage

-frist, open your pages.dev domain `https://edtunnel.pages.dev/` in your browser, then you can see the following page:
+## Reason for Creating a New Repository
+The decision to create a new repository, rather than forking from the original repository Kmfi6HP/EDtunnel, was due to the first source repository being unavailable.
+Since the GitHub account 'Kmfi6HP' is deleted, Cloudflare can't deploy from that repository.
+For Cloudflare access and deployment, it had to be a new repository; thus, it is the most viable option considering the situation.

+## What improvements have been made ?
+Clean IPs for Iranian users: The clean IPs for Iranian users has been changed.
+The early data (ed) value has been changed and is now set to 2560.
-The path `/uuid your seetting` to get the clash config and vless:// link.
+The path has changed to EDge-Bridge
+Thai texts translation: Thai texts present in the code, including comments and variable names, have been translated to English using Google Translate.
+Please note that the accuracy of these translations may vary.
+Configuration name formatting enhancements: The formatting of configuration names has been updated.